cyclic-software/www/content/posts/how-to-debug.md

 ‍

-Reminder: It’s not what we don’t know that gets us into trouble, it is what we know for sure that isn&#39;t true
+Reminder: It’s not what we don’t know that gets us into trouble, it is what we know for sure that isn't true

 ‍